MarcBruins/MLPAutoComplete-Xamarin-iOS/README.md

 ### Step 1 Register your UITextField base class as MLPAutoCompleteTextField

+You can do this in the interface builder

 ### Step 2 Create a custom datasource

 * this one uses a google location api